Ming treasure voyages: Geography and society

-The treasure fleet sailed the equatorial and subtropical waters of the South China Sea and Indian Ocean, where they were dependent on the circumstances of the annual cycle of monsoon winds.
-Therefore, the fleet's navigators precisely organized the voyages under careful considerations of the periodical patterns of the tropical and subtropical monsoon.
+The Chinese treasure fleet sailed the equatorial and subtropical waters of the South China Sea and Indian Ocean, where they were dependent on the circumstances of the annual cycle of monsoon winds.
+Therefore, the fleet's navigators precisely organized the treasure voyages under careful considerations of the periodical patterns of the tropical and subtropical monsoon.
 For the southward route from Changle in China to Surabaya in Java, the fleet followed the northeast wind, crossed the Equator (where the northeast wind changes into the northwest wind due to the Coriolis force), and then followed the northwest wind.
-At Java, the fleet waited for the arrival of the tropical southeast wind in the Southern Hemisphere and used it to sail towards Sumatra.
+At Java, the fleet waited for the arrival of the tropical southeast wind in the Southern Hemisphere and used it to sail toward Sumatra.
 At Sumatra, the fleet was halted due to the change of the southeast wind into a strong southwest wind at a northern latitude close to the equator and waited until next winter for the northeast wind.
-For the northwestward route towards Calicut and Hormuz, the Chinese took advantage of the northeastern wind.
+For the northwestward route toward Calicut and Hormuz, the Chinese took advantage of the northeastern wind.
 The return journey was set during the late summer and early autumn because favorable monsoon winds were present at that time.
 The fleet left Hormuz before the southwestern monsoon arrived over the Indian Ocean.
 They made use of the northern wind for the southward journey from Hormuz to Calicut.
 For the eastward journey from Sumatra, the fleet used the newly arrived southwestern monsoon over the eastern parts of the Indian Ocean.
 After the fleet passed through the Strait of Malacca, the fleet caught up with the southwest wind over the South China Sea to sail back to China.
 As maritime conditions were limited by the monsoon winds, squadrons were detached from the main fleet to diverge to specific destinations.
-The first point of divergence was Sumatra from where a squadron would travel to Bengal.
+The first point of divergence was Sumatra, from where a squadron would travel to Bengal.
 The second point of divergence was Calicut, from where ships sailed to Hormuz as well as other destinations at the Arabian Peninsula and East Africa.
 Malacca was the rendezvous point where the squadrons would reassemble for the final leg of the return journey.